Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Whitecrest and One-Fang have been busy lil’ guys with their surveillance an’ whatnot.
 They think the Hunters have fortified the planet itself damn well, so a direct assault ain’t gonna work even if we ain’t worryin’ ‘bout the planetary shield.
 Thing is, though?
 There’s still a *lotta* traffic flowin’ to an’ from the surface."

-"Orbital lift is a long an’ thin line o’ communication…" Fiin thumped his tail, as he caught the thread.
+"Orbital lift is a long an’ thin line o’ communication..."
+Fiin thumped his tail, as he caught the thread.
 "But they’re still behind the shield, so how does that help us?"

 "They’re jumpin’ ships in an’ outta the shield all the time.
 Every jump out, a correspondin’ jump in.
 An’ from what the drones see, prob’ly got some arrays down on the surface, too.
 But it ain’t all goin’ ‘ta one place.
 Looks like instead o’ one big central hive, they’re scatterin’ it all over th’ place.
 Learned their lesson there."